-In this section we replace the dipole Green's functions in Huygens' principle by focusing functions and, hence, the dipole sources by focal points.
-In previous work on the Marchenko method we introduced two types of focusing functions: f_1 , which has a focal point inside the inhomogeneous medium, and f_2 , with its focal point at the boundary between the inhomogeneous lower half-space and the homogeneous upper half-space (Wapenaar et al. 2014).
-Since the dipole Green's functions in Huygens' principle have their sources at the boundary S_0 , we choose for focusing functions with their focal points at S_0 .
-Hence, the focusing function we discuss below is akin to the focusing function f_2 .
+Huygens' principle was meant to explain the physics of wave propagation, so the fact that it has limitations for inverse wave field extrapolation is not a shortcoming of this principle in itself.
+Nevertheless, it is worthwhile to modify Huygens' principle for inverse wave field extrapolation, in such a way that it accounts for multiply reflected waves.
+To address this, in this section, we replace the dipole Green's functions by focusing functions and, hence, the dipole sources by focal points.
+In previous work on the Marchenko method, we introduced two types of focusing functions: $f_1$ , which has a focal point inside the inhomogeneous medium, and $f_2$ , with its focal point at the boundary between the inhomogeneous lower half-space and the homogeneous upper half-space (Wapenaar et al. 2014).
+Since the dipole Green's functions in Huygens' principle have their sources at the boundary $\mathbb{S}0$ , we choose for focusing functions with their focal points at $\mathbb{S}0$ .
+Hence, the focusing function F we discuss below is akin to the focusing function $f_2$ .
 However, it is normalized in a different way.
-Moreover, whereas f_2 is defined in a truncated version of the actual medium, the focusing function we discuss below is defined in the actual medium and it is not decomposed into downgoing and upgoing components inside the medium.
-Before we discuss the focusing function in an inhomogeneous medium, we start with introducing the focusing function in a homogeneous medium.
+Moreover, whereas $f_2$ is defined in a truncated version of the actual medium, the focusing function F is defined in the actual medium and it is not decomposed into downgoing and upgoing components inside the medium.
+Before we discuss this focusing function in an inhomogeneous medium, we start with discussing the focusing function F in a homogeneous medium.